daovanngochoang/datastruture_algorithm-java/DynamicProgramming/MaximumNetworkFlow/README.md

 INTRO:
-1. this is an implementation of an algorithm to find the network flow.
+1. this is an implementation of an algorithm of finding the network flow.
 2. I use stack, DFS to solve this problem.

-    - edgesInPath : is the stack contains the edge in the path that we visited, and we can update all edges in path with newFlow.
+    - edgesInPath : is the stack contains the edges in the path that we have visited, and we can update all edges in path with newFlow.

-    - visitedNodeInPath : is the stack contains the nodes that we have already visited, to control the flow of the path and, because this is the two-way node, we use this stack to avoid visiting the visited nodes, and avoid it to run backward the path. also, this stack contains node to be visited at the top.
+    - visitedNodeInPath : is the stack contains the nodes that we have already visited, to control the flow of the path and, because this is the two-way node, we use this stack to avoid visiting the visited nodes, and avoid it to run backward the path. also, this stack contains the node to be visited at the top.

 THE RELATIONSHIP BETWEEN THESE STACK.
 - VisitedNodeInPath - edgesInPath.